id01/passman/README.md

 ALWAYS remember to install all dependencies, or else bad things will happen.

 ## Changelog
+* 10/11/2017 v0.6.0 (id01)
+	* Windows Form GUI done!
+	* Switched scrypt library to scrypt-jane, which seems better.
+	* Moved code in setup.py into passwordservice.py; should solve the new user not exists problem.
+	* Fixed critical security problem in which passwords would be parts of the malloc()ed RAM.
+I forgot to urandom().
+Oops.
+	* Made some minor improvements to linux_gui.
+	* Sorry for those strange commits.
+Git was going weird on me.
 * 10/09/2017 v0.5.1 (id01)
 	* Using 16384 iterations of Scrypt instead of 8192 iterations of Scrypt and 8192 of PBKDF2 and hashing them together.
 	* Switched to Scrypt in SJCL-Master - I just found out they had that included.
 And it uses bits intead of bytes.